Vedaang-Chopra/NLP_Projects/Parsec_Assignment/readme.md

      - Needs to be tested in a real production environment.

 4. **Model Performance Report**
+   - Since this is a classification problem on a balanced dataset, using accuracy, precision, recall, f-1 score and confusion matrix, can help us thourgoughly understand the workings of the model trained.
    - **Test Accuracy:** 0.95
    - **Classification Report:**
      ```